-- 2.1 The procedure is to ensure accuracy of measurement when an analytical or toploading balance is used to prepare solutions or reference material for application to toxicology methods. - 3.0 Equipment/Reagents - 3.1 ANSI/ASTM Type I, Class 1 or Class 2 laboratory weights - 3.2 Analytical and/or Top-Loading, Direct-Reading Laboratory Balances
+2.1 The procedure is to ensure accuracy of measurement when an analytical or toploading balance is used to prepare solutions or reference material for application to toxicology methods.

+- 3.1 ANSI/ASTM Type I, Class 1 or Class 2 laboratory weights - 3.2 Analytical and/or Top-Loading, Direct-Reading Laboratory Balances

-- 4.1 Intermediate Check Procedure - 4.1.1 Inspect balance pan, clean if necessary. - 4.1.2 Inspect level bubble, level if necessary. - 4.1.3 Tare balance with weighing paper or weigh boat. - 4.1.4 Place weight on balance. - 4.15 Record weight on balance logsheet. - 4.1.6 The allowable deviation from the standard weights will be 0.01 g or 0.1%, whichever is greater. - 4.1.7 The verification procedure should be repeated if the value does not fall within the acceptable range.
+- 4.1 Intermediate Check Procedure - 4.1.1 Inspect balance pan, clean if necessary. - 4.1.2 Inspect level bubble, level if necessary. - 4.1.3 Tare balance. - 4.1.4 Place weight on balance. - 4.15 Record weight on balance logsheet. - 4.1.6 The allowable deviation from the standard weights will be 0.01 g or 0.1%, whichever is greater. - 4.1.7 The verification procedure should be repeated if the value does not fall within the acceptable range.
 If value is still out of range, contact a service vendor to set up a service call.
-A note must be placed on the balance to indicate that it is not in range and must not be used. - 4.2 Quality Assurance Requirements - 4.2.1 Within 45 days prior to use, the balance is to have its calibration checked (intermediate check is acceptable) against an appropriate set of NIST traceable weights.
+A note must be placed on the balance to indicate that it is not in range and must not be used.

+4.2.1 Within 45 days prior to use, the balance is to have its calibration checked (intermediate check is acceptable) against an appropriate set of NIST traceable weights.
 Results are to be recorded for future reference.
 All balances will be calibrated yearly by a qualified vendor.
-Calibration certificates will be checked for compliance with ISO/IEC 17025, and initialed before the balance is placed back in use.
+Calibration certificates will be checked to ensure that the accuracy is within 0.01 g of the expected values, and that other tolerances listed on the certificates pass.
+The certificate will be checked and initialed before the balance is placed back in use.

 - 4.2.2 Weights used for intermediate checks of calibration will be NIST traceable and will be calibrated every 5 years by a qualified vendor.
 Upon return to the laboratory and before the weights are placed back into service, the calibration will be verified by weighing them on an analytical balance.
 The weights must be within 0.005 g of their expected weight.
-Calibration certificates will be checked for compliance with ISO/IEC 17025 and the weights are within 0.005 g of their expected weight and initialed. - 4.2.3 An in-house intermediate check of balances in use will be performed within 45 days prior to use.
+Calibration certificates will be reviewed to ensure that the weights are within 0.005 g of their expected weight, and initialed. - 4.2.3 An in-house intermediate check of balances in use will be performed within 45 days prior to use.
 Results are to be recorded in logbook. - 4.2.4 The weights used for the intermediate check should depend on the application of the balance.
 Three weights must be used to represent the weight range in question.
 For instance, if the balance is being used to prepare buffer solutions, then perhaps 100 g, 500 g and 1000 g weights would characterize the weight range.
 If the balance is used to prepare mg/mL reference material then 1 mg, 10 mg and 100 mg weights may be appropriate. - 4.2.5 The type of balance employed should be a consideration.
 For weights less than 100 mg, an analytical balance should be used.
 For the preparation of a solution involving gram quantities, a top-loading balance should be used. - 4.2.6 Do not touch weights with bare hands.
 Weights should be transferred with forceps or gloves.
 The weights will be stored and transported in their case.